kreatolinux/src/README.md

 ## chkupd
 chkupd is a tool to check if a package is up-to-date on a kpkg repository.
 It also has the ability to attempt to autoupdate the package.
 You can build it by running `make chkupd`.
 The binary will be located on the usual `out` folder.

+## jumpstart
+Jumpstart is Kreato Linux's new service manager/init system.
+It is similar in style to systemd.
+You can build it by running `make jumpstart`.
+The binary will be located on the usual `out` folder.

 # License
 Licensed under GPLv3.
 Check LICENSE file for details